Updated on July 15, 2025

 Investment return

 There are four investment options that vary in terms of investment sum.
 The cheapest one is an investment in an innovative startup — €250,000+.
-The most popular option, though, is an investment in a philanthropic organization — €1,000,000+.
+The most popular option, though, is an investment in a philanthropic organisation — €1,000,000+.

-Benefits of Italy Golden Visa
+Benefits of the Italy Golden Visa

 Visa-free travel to the Schengen countries